-The Committee, however, observes that as per details of 106 pending Court cases in respect of CCIM by the Department itself, no case is regarding election matters.
-Generally cases pertain to matters regarding opening of new colleges, increase in seat intake capacity, service matters etc. Thus, the Committee is not inclined to accept the contention of the Department that due to litigation and stay orders by Court, elections to Councils may get delayed.
+The Committee, however, observes that, in respect of CCH, out of 76 pending cases, only two cases relate to election matters.
+Generally cases pertain to matters regarding opening of new colleges, increase in seat intake capacity, service matters etc. Thus, the Committee is not inclined to accept the contention of the Department that due to litigation and stay orders by Court, elections to the Council get delayed.